Artist and cartoonist Kathy

 and went into great detail of why no one should ever paint like that."

-As an aside, Kathy attended her second formal art class
+later, Kathy attended her second formal art class.

 Kathy discovered she was 6